Boris Akunin: Political views

+In June 2024, the online library of Boris Akunin was blocked in Russia due to the library's distribution of Vladimir Sorokin's book The Heritage (Наследие).

 Awards and honors

-In the year of 2000, Akunin was nominated for the Smirnoff-Booker Prize.
-In September 2000, Akunin was named Russian Writer of the Year and won the "Antibooker" prize in 2000 for his Erast Fandorin novel Coronation, or the last of the Romanovs.
+In the year 2000, Akunin was nominated for the Smirnoff-Booker Prize.
+In September 2000, Akunin was named Russian Writer of the Year and won the "Antibooker" prize 2000 for his Erast Fandorin novel Coronation, or the last of the Romanovs.

 In 2003, the British Crime Writers' Association placed Akunin's novel The Winter Queen on the short list for the Dagger Award in Fiction.
 In 2004, he was a member of the jury at the 26th Moscow International Film Festival.

-On August 10, 2009 for the contribution to the development of cultural ties between Russia and Japan was awarded the prize of the Japan Foundation acting under the auspices of the government.
+On 10 August 2009, for the contribution to the development of cultural ties between Russia and Japan, he was awarded the prize of the Japan Foundation acting under the auspices of the government.

 Laureate of the Noma Prize (2007, Kodansha Publishing House, Japan) - "For the best translation from Japanese of works of the writer Yukio Mishima".